circleci/circleci-docs/jekyll/_docs/environment-variables.md

 an environment variable.
 You might not want to add the value to your git history.
 Instead, you can add environment variables using the **Project settings &gt; Environment Variables** page of your project.

-All commands and data on CircleCI's VMs can be accessed by any of your colleagues&mdash;we run your arbitrary code, so it is not possible to secure.
-Take this into account before adding important credentials that some colleagues do not have access to.

 It's important to note that environment variables configured through the UI are exported during the `machine` section of the build.
 This